Cigarillo Review – Romeo y Julieta Minis Original

 Right away I noted that this little stogie was super-smooth, had a really nice aroma to its smoke, and was just a little bit spicy.
 The draw was nice and easy, and as Owen pointed out, this thing produced a lot of thick smoke for such a little stick.
 All of our minis were burning nice, cool, and straight from the get-go.

 Admittedly, in a tiny cigar like this it’s kind of hard to identify individual flavors, but I was definitely picking up hints of espresso, cedar, and even a tiny hint of pepper.
-These are billed as mild-to-medium in body, and I would say that’s pretty accurate.
+These are billed as mellow-to-medium in body, and I would say that’s pretty accurate.
 The flavor was clean, vivid, and consistent, and the burn was perfect all the way down to the mini-nub.

 I hadn’t smoked a whole lot of cigarillos in the past, but I found this one to be pretty good, as did my colleagues.
 The Romeo y Julieta Mini Original had a nice relaxed vibe to it, burned great, and left absolutely no aftertaste.
-This original was pretty mild, but for those who like the super-mild they’re also available in Mild Blue, which features a lighter claro wrapper.
+This original was pretty mild, but for those who like the super-mild they’re also available in Blue, which features a lighter claro wrapper.
 For a super-tasty 10 minutes of smoky goodness, the Romeo Minis are a solid choice.
 If you’re looking for something you can enjoy on your smoke break, I recommend you check these out.